gitkraken/gitkraken-client-docs/gitkraken-client/teams.md

 ### Suggested Members

-GitKraken Client will suggest users that contribute to the current repository that are not in your Organization.
+GitKraken Desktop will suggest users that contribute to the current repository that are not in your Organization.
 You may <button class="button button--success button--ui button--nolink">Invite</button> the member to your Organization to help future collaboration.

 <img src="/wp-content/uploads/suggested-members.png" srcset="/wp-content/uploads/suggested-members@2x.png" class="img-bordered img-responsive center">